kevinqqnj/cordova-template-vuetify-webpack/README.md

 ![template logo](logo.png "template logo")

-# Vuetify.js - Webpack Cordova Template
+# Vuetify - Webpack Cordova Template
 You can start your new cordova project perfectly with this template.

 This template uses: